 These prices are the localised where possible.

-The Suunto Ambit3 starts at $265 on Wiggle.
+The Suunto Ambit3 starts at $244 on Amazon.

 More info about the Ambit 3 and it’s varieties are in my quick comparison.